18.09.07

 He wasn’t a tall man, but to be honest that was quite irrelevant, a million years of evolutionary Fight or Flight instinct had already started to kick in.
 I’m honestly getting choked just re-living it now!
 Almost before my consciousness had taken it all in, my subconscious mind had already sent the alarm signal to my adrenal gland, which promptly dumped its load into my blood stream.
 The effect was virtually instantaneous.

 I had no idea who he was, or what he wanted, or what he was going to do, or whether he was armed, with a knife or even a gun.
-But in my mind I had already defenestrated this guy.
+But in my mind I had already defenestrated this guy (thrown him through the window).
 He was leaving, by the fastest possible route.
 It was going to be easy: he was 5 metres away, from a standing start, at full acceleration I could close the gap between us in less than 2 seconds.
 The involuntary roar of my charge would startle him long enough for me to reach him before he could react.
 I knew in all honesty, that I couldn’t have kept it in.
-Already, I could feel the guttural shout building in my stomach as my legs, reaching their full power, started to tense for the off.
+Already I could feel the guttural shout building in my stomach as my legs, reaching their full power, started to tense for the off.

-I knew what I had to do.
-Once I reached him, he was going to get grabbed.
-Left hand round his neck, right hand on his trousers.
-I wouldn’t stop, the momentum would help him break through the double glazing of the window he was standing in front of.
-He was a few metres away from it, and I’d need the time for 2 strides I’d get in, to bodily pick him off the floor and line him up with the window.
+I knew what I had to do, in the split second that had passed I’d visualised the entire encounter already.
+Once I reached him he was going to get grabbed.; left hand round his neck, right hand on his trousers.
+I wouldn’t stop, my momentum would help him break through the double glazing of the window he was standing in front of.
+He was a few metres away from it, and I’d need the time for 2 strides I’d get in, to bodily pick him off the floor and line him up horizontally with the window.
 Seriously, at no point did it occur to me that I couldn’t summon enough strength to force this guy through the two layers of reinforced glass!

-I found myself starting to move, this was it, my daughters life could depend on what happen in the next 5 seconds!
-My life didn’t matter, but whatever happened, this guy was going to be in no fit state to harm her.
-In a few moments, he’d seriously regret picking this house.
+I found myself starting to move, this was it, my daughter’s life could depend on what happen in the next 5 seconds!
+My life and my health didn’t matter, but whatever happened, this guy was going to be in no fit state to harm her.
+In a few moments he’d seriously regret picking this house.

-He must have heard me, or the kitchen door open, I don’t know, but as I started my first step towards him, he turned and I got to see the face of my enemy for the first time….
+He must have heard me, heard my intake of breath, or grunt, or move, or the kitchen door open, I don’t know, but as I started my first step towards him, he turned and I got to see the face of my adversary for the first time….
 It was the wife!

 That was fun.
 Thanks.